raudh1/ShellModels/README.md

 # done
 - check case 50k by splitting 100k dataset --- done and results are the same
 - rewrite table with results
+- firts impression on training LSTM for 12 with noise is that this approach obstruct the learning;
+- in a std approach it seems to have an influence (to investigate)